paul-wentworth/nodejs-ocr/README.md

 A simple and easy to use client to perform OCR using ABBYY Cloud OCR SDK.

+Unlike the alternatives, ABBYY's OCR is simple and practical.
+It's perfect for reliably reading basic text from pictures, documents, cheques, receipts and business cards.
+Requires no setup.
+OCR results are dependably consistent - the same input will never yield different results.

-Implements the processImage, submitImage, processDocument, processTextField and processFields methods from the [OCR SDK API:](http://ocrsdk.com/documentation/apireference/)
+Implements the processImage, submitImage, processDocument, processTextField and processFields methods from the [OCR SDK API](http://ocrsdk.com/documentation/apireference/).

 ## Quick Start
 ### Install